Mass customization: History

-The concept of mass customization is attributed to Stan Davis in Future Perfect, and was defined by Tseng & Jiao (2001) as "producing goods and services to meet individual customers' needs with near mass production efficiency".
-Kaplan & Haenlein (2006) concurred, calling it "a strategy that creates value by some form of company-customer interaction at the fabrication and assembly stage of the operations level to create customized products with production cost and monetary price similar to those of mass-produced products".
-Similarly, McCarthy (2004) highlights that mass customization involves balancing operational drivers by defining it as, "the capability to manufacture a relatively high volume of product options for a relatively large market (or collection of niche markets) that demands customization, without tradeoffs in cost, delivery and quality".
+Mass customization was anticipated by Alvin Toffler in 1970, and published in Future Shock; the term was later coined by Stan Davis in 1987, in Future Perfect.
+Joseph Pine II developed the concept further in his 1993 book, Mass Customization - The New Frontier in Business Competition.
+It was defined by Mitchell M. Tseng & Roger Jianxin Jiao (2001) as "producing goods and services to meet individual customers' needs with near mass production efficiency".
+Andreas Kaplan & Michael Haenlein (2006) concurred, calling it "a strategy that creates value by some form of company-customer interaction at the fabrication and assembly stage of the operations level to create customized products with production cost and monetary price similar to those of mass-produced products".
+Similarly, Ian McCarthy (2004) highlights that mass customization involves balancing operational drivers by defining it as, "the capability to manufacture a relatively high volume of product options for a relatively large market (or collection of niche markets) that demands customization, without tradeoffs in cost, delivery and quality".

 Implementation

 Many implementations of mass customization are operational today, such as software-based product configurators that make it possible to add and/or change functionalities of a core product or to build fully custom enclosures from scratch.
 This degree of mass customization, however, has only seen limited adoption.
 If an enterprise's marketing department offers individual products (atomic market fragmentation), it doesn't often mean that a product is produced individually, but rather that similar variants of the same mass-produced item are available.
 Additionally, in a fashion context, existing technologies to predict clothing size from user input data have been shown to be not yet of high enough suitability for mass customization purposes.

 Companies that have succeeded with mass-customization business models tend to supply purely electronic products.
 However, these are not true "mass customizers" in the original sense, since they do not offer an alternative to mass production of material goods.